Andrew-Shear/TeenyTinyCompiler/README.md

 `make compile` -- if you've altered the source files.

 `make all` -- compiles all .teeny files in examples or in the main src folder.

+Then all .teeny files will be executables.
+Enjoy!